 Jennifer is passionate about the intersection of movement and Christian meditation.
 She marvels at the mystery of the human body, mind and spirit, and how God meets us there.
 When she’s not practicing yoga, she is raising her boys in Agoura Hills, CA along with her husband Jeff.
 They share life with two dogs and a bearded dragon.

 Raised in Sunnyvale, CA, Jennifer Witten graduated from Westmont College with a B.A. in Religious Studies and from Princeton Theological Seminary with a M.Div.
 She is also trained in Spiritual Direction.
 Since 2001, she has served PCUSA congregations on both the east and west coasts.
-She is currently a part of Lightshine Church which is a Presbyterian new church development in Westlake Village, CA.
+She leads Yoga Chapel classes monthly at Lightshine Church and weekly at Moorpark Presbyterian Church, where she is currently serving as Associate Pastor.

 For years Jennifer found yoga to be a powerful way to pray.
 Over time, she felt compelled to share this practice with her faith community in hopes that others might experience the deep nourishment found through this ancient moving meditation.
 This led her to yoga school!
 She received her first teacher training through Holy Yoga and her second teacher training through Yoga Works.
 In her yoga classes, she strives to a create a safe and welcoming space for people to breathe, move and find a deeper connection to God.